 Amiel Ian Valdez is a Research Associate at the Centre for International Law (CIL).
-He is part of the International Law and Practice Programme of CIL, and is particularly involved in the project: Teaching and Researching International Law in Asia (TRILA), and international environmental law projects.
+He is part of the International Law and Practice Programme of CIL, and is particularly involved in Teaching and Researching International Law in Asia (TRILA), and international environmental law projects.

 Amiel has an extensive experience in environmental law, public policy, and governance.
 Prior to joining CIL, he was an Attorney at the Department of Environment and Natural Resources (DENR) of the Philippines.
 At the DENR, he handled environmental law enforcement and adjudication, reviewed proposed policies and projects on the use of natural resources, and led a team which evaluated land titles.
 He also represented the Philippines at the United Nations (UN) working group session on Global Pact for the Environment (GPE).